GL Communications Inc.

 Example:

-With a loopback cable connected across the ports of T1/E1, transmit a tone into a timeslot (or timeslots) of your choice; observe the captured data in the bitmap display.
-You can also send a HDLC file by using the menu, "Special Applications" |"Protocol Analysis" | "HDLC Playback", and continuously send an HDLC file on specified timeslots.
+Cross-connecting port1 and port2 of T1/E1 and, transmit a tone into a timeslot (or timeslots) of your choice; observe the captured data in the bitmap display.
+You can also send a HDLC file using GL's "HDLC Playback" application continuously on specified timeslots.
 Observe how HDLC flags are clearly shown on the bitmap display.

 Timeslot Window